Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 **Stream** --
-sequence of elements that supports various operations to process data, flowing data in packets.
+- Sequence of elements that supports operations, for processing data .
+- Data Flowing in packets.
+- They allow us to  quickly perform bulk operations on them at one time,(Intermediate, Terminal operations)
+- It doesn't get stored in memory after processing.

 **Stream processing** --
 Perform operations on data in a clear and readable way.